jidongxiao/networksecurity/labs/xss/README.md

 ![alt text](images/lab-xss-view-bob-profile.png "Lab xss view bob's profile")

-6. Alice clicks the button to go back to her own profile, and now she sees that Bob is on her friends list.
+6. Alice clicks the button "Go Back to My Profile" to go back to her own profile, and now she sees that Bob is on her friends list.
 As can be seen from the this screenshot, which proves that the attack is successful, and this concludes the lab.
 ![alt text](images/lab-xss-attack-success.png "Lab xss attack success")